 - In one episode, Marceline's Dad (the Ruler of the Nightosphere and Lord of All Evil) was talking to Gunter, calling him the most dangerous and evil being he's ever met.
 Gunter slapped him in the face.

 - This winds up being at least a little true, as Gunter attempts to take over Ooo once he gets his hands on a Demonic Wishing Eye.
+Later it is revealed that he is an Eldritch Abomination in disguise.

 - There are also penguins in Finn's Imagination Land in "Rainy Day Daydream."